Skip to content

 Administration of the Welfare Programs

 There is no department of welfare in the federal government.
 Instead, eight federal agencies run the programs.
 This makes welfare hard to track, understand, and use.
-It’s further complicated because the eight agencies have other responsibilities in addition to their welfare responsibilities.
-In some cases, welfare is a small part of what the agencies do.
-As an example, the FCC runs the Lifeline Program which is under 1% of its budgeted outlays.
-This split of responsibilities is unusual for the federal government.
-Most activities are run by a single agency.
-For example, defense is run by the Department of Defense and Social Security by the Social Security Administration.
+It’s further complicated because the eight agencies have other responsibilities besides their welfare responsibilities.
+In every case, welfare is not the key function of the Agency.
+In some cases, welfare is a very small part of what the agencies do.
+For example, the FCC runs the Lifeline Program, which is under 1% of its budgeted outlays.
 Listed below are the agencies that run the welfare programs.

 • Internal Revenue Service – Refundable tax credits